Unilever and Vodafone unite to help Lipton tea smallholder farmers

 Auditing more than 15,000 smallholder farmers

-Unilever regularly audits its tea plantations in Turkey to ensure its smallholder farmers meet the high standards of sustainability set by the Rainforest Alliance.
+Unilever regularly audits its tea plantation in Turkey to ensure its smallholder farmers meet the high standards of sustainability set by the Rainforest Alliance.
 Previously, this involved manual recording of audit data on paper, collating and archiving audit forms in the factory and retyping data to allow reports to be generated, before being physically stored for at least three years.

 Now, with the ECOTAB technology, audit plans are issued digitally, and can be tracked on a daily basis.
 All audit data is uploaded directly into the central database, eliminating delays and improving data quality.
 The associated time, cost and environmental savings frees up Unilever staff to put more energy towards future sustainability initiatives.